Skip to main content.

 2. Add the heading "My First Servlets" into the body of the page.

 Notice the auto-complete of the closing tag.
-This will be a little annoying at first until you get used to it, and then you'll be thankful that you don't need to remember to close tags.
+This can be a little annoying at first until you get used to it, and then you'll be thankful that you don't need to remember to close tags.

 Objective: Run Application on Tomcat